GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/kotlin.md

     Plugin](https://kotlinlang.org/docs/reference/compiler-plugins.html#jpa-support):
     Enables using JPA in Kotlin applications.

-Once your Kotlin project is properly configured, the Spring Cloud GCP libraries will work within your application without any additional setup.
+Once your Kotlin project is properly configured, the Spring Framework on Google Cloud libraries will work within your application without any additional setup.